Introduction to Smart Manufacturing 100

 machine learning

 ML.
 The process that enables a digital system to analyze data in order to build predictive models and make decisions autonomously.
-Machine learning is a key benefit of Industry 4.0.
+Machine learning systematically solves problems using highly complex algorithms.

 machine-to-machine